-The best way to illustrate this is by providing a list of examples of ‘bad’ reactions.
+The best way to illustrate this is by providing examples of ‘bad’ reactions.

 This may seem like the negative approach, but I think doing the opposite (advising on all the good things you can say as a losing agency) is going to sound like I’m teaching my grandmother to suck eggs.

-In fact, approaching this topic either way feels a bit grand-mothery, but I justify it based on the fact that I’ve experienced all of the following examples.
+In fact, approaching this topic either way feels a bit grand-mothery, but I justify it because I’ve experienced all of the following examples.

 These things do happen, and I doubt the agencies involved start with destructive intent.